-- 8.1 The site can be developed without the need for extensive infrastructure works associated with larger urban extensions. - 8.2 From our initial appraisal, the potential development of this site does not raise any technical or servicing issues. - 8.3 The site is in the ownership of a willing landowner, and can be made available for development at an early phase of the Local Plan.
-The site is available, deliverable and appropriate for housing development. - 8.4 Figures 2 and 3 illustrate the opportunities and constraints, which have informed the indicative land use plan at Figure 4.
+- 8.1 The site can be developed without the need for extensive infrastructure works associated with larger urban extensions. - 8.2 From our initial appraisal, the potential development of this site does not raise any technical or servicing issues. - 8.3 The site is in the ownership of two willing landowners, and can be made available for development at an early phase of the Local Plan.
+The site is available, deliverable and appropriate for housing development. - 8.4 Figures 2 and 3 illustrate the opportunities and constraints, which have informed the indicative land use plan at Figure 4. - 8.5 The land ownership has the capacity and suitability to deliver facilities and open space for the village as well as the amount of housing development proposed in the Local Plan. - 8.6 We propose to hold further discussions with the planning authority and with the Parish Council in order to assess local needs and requirements and to determine an appropriate package of benefits that might be delivered for Lapworth on the combined land ownerships. - 8.7 The landowners have long associations with the local area and are keen to liaise, collaborate and assist in achieving a sustainable and beneficial form of development that meets the needs of Lapworth.